vrchatapi/vrchatapi.github.io/content/tutorials/contribute-website.markdown

 ---

-Alterantively it is also possible to clone via terminal if you have git installed:
+Alternatively it is also possible to clone via terminal if you have git installed:

 ```bash
 git clone git@github.com:YOUR_USERNAME/vrchatapi.github.io.git